 Race Start: The race will be started by an air horn unless otherwise noted.
 All participants must be behind the starting line at the start of the race and must follow the instructions of the race starter.

 Official Times: Your official (net) finish time is recorded by the timing system from when you cross the starting line to when you cross the finish line.
-This time determines the order of finish and award winners—except the two overall first-place awards, which always go to the first man and woman to cross the finish line.
+This time determines the order of finish and age-group award winners—except the top finisher awards, which will be determined by gun time (the time from the starting horn until the runner crosses the finish line).
 Start timing mats will be removed 10 minutes after the start of the race unless the size of the field warrants keeping the start open longer.
 After the start has closed, net times will not be recorded and times will be calculated from the time of the start horn.
 If a runner starts after the timing mats have been removed, no start time will be added.

 Course Marking: NYRR events (except for kids’ races) are conducted on USATF-certified courses.
 Participants must stay within course boundaries, as designated by barriers, traffic cones, delineation, and/or other markings, at all times; must recognize and understand event signage and symbols relating to the course, directions, and facilities; and must follow the instructions of course marshals.
 Failure to do so may result in disqualification.

 Course Monitoring: If you have not completed the entire course, do not cross the finish line or you will risk disqualification.
 Participants with missing or irregular split times at official timing checkpoints will be reviewed and may be disqualified.
 If you must leave the course, rejoin it only at the point at which you exited.
 No participant, after leaving the course, will be allowed to rejoin the race either for the purpose of gaining a place or to pace or assist another competitor.